 Elevation: 7,748 ft

-Climbing and access information for this peak is found on page 117.
+Climbing and access information for this peak is on Page 117 of the book.
 The route in the book covers hiking approaches.
 The route below covers the road approach.
 Published June 2019

 Access and Route, Class 1

-The western slopes of the North Fork Range in the vicinity of East Mountain are traversed by the FS-417 road system.
-Google Maps will provide directions to the lookout from ID-55 which are effective although a bit obtuse.
-The road system climbs nearly 3,000 feet to the summit and, thus, there are a lot of steep pitches.
+The West Slopes of the North Fork Range in the vicinity of East Mountain are traversed by the FS-417 road system.
+Google Maps will provide directions to the lookout from ID-55 which are effective, though a bit obtuse.
+The road system climbs nearly 3,000 feet to the summit and there are a lot of steep pitches.

-The FS-417 road system can be reached from two spots along FS-409, the Clear Creek Road, The longer southern access point is signed for the lookout, the northern is not signed.
-The northern approach is the shorest and steepest.
-Both the northern and southern approaches traverse private property at first and are roughly maintained through the private property.
-Once on the Forest, the road quality improves.
-Nevertheless, a 4WD is recommended.
+The FS-417 road system can be reached from two spots along FS-409/Clear Creek Road.
+The longer South access point is signed for the lookout; the North access point is not signed.
+The North approach is the shortest and steepest.
+Both the North and South approaches cross private property at first and are roughly maintained through the private property.
+Once in the National Forest, the road quality improves.
+Nevertheless, a 4WD vehicle is recommended.

-The road system is accurately shown on the Forest Service topos.
-The final section the FS-417 road system is designated FS-417f.
-FS-417f is a rough, rutted in places, road which leads the last 1.5 miles to the summit with around 900 feet of gain.
+The road system is accurately shown on the Forest Service maps.
+The final section of the FS-417 road system is designated FS-417f.
+FS-417f is rough and rutted in places.
+It covers the final 1.5 miles to the summit with about 900 feet of elevation gain.